aimclub/GEFEST/docs/source/tutorials/optimisation.rst

 Easiest way to run optimiser described in :ref:`quickstart`.

-If you want to get some more control you can do it in code by import corresponding classes:
+If you want to get some more control you can do it in your code:

 .. code-block:: python